zhaocheng-zhang/zhaocheng-zhang.github.io/index.md

 Welcome to my page!

 My name is Zhaocheng (Jerry) Zhang, 张兆成.
 I am an Assistant Professor of Applied Economics at the School of Management, Fudan University.
+I obtained my PhD from the University of Cambridge, supervised by [Prof. Oliver Linton](https://www.econ.cam.ac.uk/people/faculty/obl20).

 <!-- I am a PhD candidate at Faculty of Economics, University of Cambridge, supervised by [Prof. Oliver Linton](https://www.econ.cam.ac.uk/people/faculty/obl20). -->